FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      executing |csit-release| tests.
 For details about the physical setup see :ref:`tested_physical_topologies`.

-   - **AWS EC2 c5n**: Performance test data for AWS c5n instances has
-     been added to report for ip4, ip6 and ipsec tests.

    - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.

 #.
 TEST FRAMEWORK

    - **CSIT test environment** version has been updated to ver.
-8, see :ref:`test_environment_versioning`.
+9, see :ref:`test_environment_versioning`.

-   - **CSIT in AWS environment**: Completed CSIT automation support for AWS c5n instances environment, including weekly performance trending tests execution.

    - **CSIT PAPI support**: Due to issues with PAPI performance, and deprecation of VAT, CLI is used in CSIT for many VPP scale tests.